 1030: Zip line over waterfalls: Once breakfast has settled, hot-foot it straight into your car and drive approximately 15 minutes to your first port-of-call, zip lining!
 Storms River Adventure Zip Line is an adrenaline fuelled flying experience through the valleys, waterfalls and mountains of Tsitsikamma National Park.
 Once you’re sufficiently buzzing, take a breather and head straight for lunch!

 1330: Dine in a working vineyard: Head west in your car for around 1 hour, until you reach the lunch points of all lunch points… Bramon’s Vineyard and Restaurant.
 This beautiful restaurant is actually situated within the vineyard itself.
 Grab yourself a seat outside and enjoy some of their delicious meals alongside their recommended wines that are picked from the very vines right in front of you!

-1730: Watch the sunset at the stunning Plettenberg Bay: Plettenberg Bay is one beautiful area you’ve got to include on your days adventure!
-Drive around 20 minutes west from the Elephant Sanctuary.
+1630: Relax and stick around to watch the sunset at the stunning Plettenberg Bay: Plettenberg Bay is one beautiful area you’ve got to include on your days adventure!
 Rock up at the public car park and zip your way across to the beach.
 The white sandy beach, dramatic landscape and crashing waves all leaves for a lovely place to sit back and chill before the sun finally sets.

 Day 3: Adrenaline Day!

 0900: Check out of the Tsisikamma Lodge and grab a light (you’ll see why, next) South African breakfast and jump into your car.